 the INDIVIDUAL movement: more than a film

-HOW JACK BECAME BLACK - a platform that educates, engages, and equips Americans to act on two of the most pressing and transformative issues of our time: the blurring of the color line and the emergence of identity politics as today's new racial order.
+HOW JACK BECAME BLACK - a documentary that educates, engages, and equips Americans to act on one of the most transformative issues of our time: the blurring of the color line even as a new identity politics emerges.

 Watch, think, act: be skin color or be individual?

 Share and connect: what's your take, America?